Barrian Mining Signs Definitive Agreement to Acquire Troy Canyon

 |

-0.5% NSR to Brocade on same format and terms as Underlying NSR with Barrian option to repurchase entire 0.5% NSR for USD$0.5 million
+0.5% NSR granted to Brocade on same terms as the underlying NSR with Barrian option to repurchase entire 0.5% NSR for USD$0.5 million.

 |